juvalen/mb-checker/DOCKER.md

 ## Usage ##

-First create an empty directory and place there a copy of your bookmarks.
+First create an empty directory and place there a copy of your Chrome bookmark file.

 &emsp;   `docker run --rm -v $(pwd)/work_dir:/app/work_dir solarix/scanjson` will access all URLs in Bookmark file and attach their return code.
 Next define the http return codes you want to purge: